 - Bake at 350°F for 15 minutes or until golden brown on top.
 Remove from oven and allow to cool.

 - Beat together the frosting ingredients in a large bowl and then spread on top of the rolls.
 You can add more milk or powdered sugar to reach your desired consistency.
+Then spread over top and enjoy!

 - 2 cups powdered sugar